ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

 *Full project with complete code and datasets available on my Github [repository](https://github.com/ruthgn/Movie-Recommendation-System).*

-In recommender systems theory in general, the two most common types of recommender systems are **Content-Based** and **Collaborative Filtering**.
-Content-based recommender systems focus on the attributes of the items and give you recommendations based on the similarity between them.
-Meanwhile, collaborative filtering produces recommendations based on the knowledge of users' attitude to items; it uses the "wisdom of the crowd" to recommend items.
-You have probably encountered one use case of collaborative filtering while browsing on Amazon where based on other people's shopping experiences, Amazon will suggest items that it believes you will enjoy.
+In recommender systems theory, the two most common types of recommender systems are **Content-Based** and **Collaborative Filtering**.
+Content-based recommender systems focus on the attributes of items and give you recommendations based on similarities between them.
+Meanwhile, collaborative filtering produces recommendations based on the knowledge of users' attitude toward items; it uses the "wisdom of the crowd" to produce recommendations.
+A common example of collaborative filtering is the recommendations Amazon suggests while customers browse for a particular item.
+Suggestions are based on other shoppers' purchases of similar items and products purchased within the same basket.
-The underlying difference between content-based and collaborative filtering lies in how the former focuses on item similarities while the latter user preferences.
+The underlying difference between content-based and collaborative filtering lies in how the former focuses on item similarities and the latter, user preferences.

 Overall, collaborative filtering is more commonly used in content based systems because it usually gives better results and is relatively easy to understand from an overall implementation perspective.
 This post outlines one of the approaches I use with collaborative filtering to create a simple movie recommendation system with Python.
 We will use the famous MovieLens dataset, which is one of the most common datasets used when implementing and testing recommender engines.
 It contains 100k movie ratings from 943 users and a selection of 1682 movies.
 You can download the dataset [here](http://files.grouplens.org/datasets/movielens/ml-100k.zip).
 Full description of the dataset is available [here](http://files.grouplens.org/datasets/movielens/ml-100k-README.txt).